So you want a backyard butterfly exhibit? What a wonderful way to protect and share butterflies with friends and neighbors!

 If you have cats in your area, avoid mesh that will separate too much with pressure.
 Cats will climb the exhibit mesh.
 Knitted mesh is often better than woven mesh.

-If you are planting in the ground, outline the flower beds with plastic ribbon or water hoses.
+If you are planting in the ground, temporarily outline the flower beds with plastic ribbon, ground paint (available in aerosol cans), or water hoses.
 Make sure enough room is left to move about easily.
+Plants tend to grow larger each year and can soon overtake walkways.
 The above photo is of a 30×50 exhibit, metal framework, and shade cloth covering.

 Below is a photo of the finished exhibit when flowers are blooming.
 Don’t forget to fertilize.
 Check the ingredient label to make sure that pesticides are not part of the fertilizer.
 Many lawn fertilizers have pesticides in the mix.

 Mesh can be sewn together with a roll of wire.
 The seams of this exhibit (above) were sewn with both fishing line and wire.
-Located in Florida, it survived over fifteen years of winds, including some hurricane force winds.
+Located in Florida, it has survived over fifteen years of winds, including some hurricane-force winds.

 Poles should be set in concrete.
 The amount of concrete depends on how long you wish the exhibit to last.
 If it will be taken down within a year or two, less concrete can be used.

 Plant pests can become a serious issue in an exhibit.
-Wider mesh allows beneficial insects to naturally enter the exhibit, devouring plant pests.
+Mesh with larger holes allows beneficial insects to naturally enter the exhibit, devouring plant pests.
 To control plant pests, we recommend hand-squishing.
 If this isn’t possible, we recommend an insecticidal soap, applied early in the morning or late in the evening.
 As soon as the soap is applied, the plants should be covered with a sheet to prevent butterflies from landing on them.
 It should be thoroughly rinsed off the plants and into the soil a half-hour after it is applied.
-Insecticidal soap is deadly to butterflies in every stage.
+Insecticidal soap is deadly to butterflies in every stage, egg through adult.

 Remember, Certified Organic pesticides are still pesticides.
 It is the difference between using a fly swatter or a stick to kill a butterfly.
 One is organic and the other is not.
 Both are deadly.
 All oils (such as neem oil) can kill butterflies, from egg through adult.